fourjuaneight/landing/src/single/uses.md

 ---

 For an even nerdier list, take a look at my [dotfiles](https://github.com/fourjuaneight/dotfiles) and see into the soul of my Mac.
+Or even my [ESLint config](https://github.com/fourjuaneight/eslint-config-jcv), if you're into that sort of thing.